KatherineMichel/caching-learning-notes/README.md

 * allkeys-lfu- removes least frequently used keys
 * volatile-lru- removes LRU keys with EXPIRE set
 * volatile-lfu- removes LFU keys with EXPIRE set
+* allkeys-random- picks some keys at random and evicts them (uniform access across keys)
+* volatile-random- picks some keys with EXPIRE set at random to evict (uniform access across keys)
+* volatile-ttl- picks key with shortest TTL and evicts it

+Approximated LRU

+Redis LRU is approximated, not an exact algorithm.
+Satisficing, very memory-efficient.

+Core idea: from sample of keys, evict LRU

+Exact LRU required extra memory.
+Imagine a DLL (double linked list), additional memory overhead of maintaining pointers is overkill.

 [Implementing Command Pipelining](https://youtu.be/2q7RuEb9z-M?si=SYLiGS1yRsKAfXX5)